res3066/ansible_letsencrypt_dns01/README.md

 to go through an "OT&E" phase with a domain that will not be "hurt" if you run afoul of the production rate limits.
 You have been warned.

+5) Using acmecnamezone has turned out to be very pleasant, to the point that neither G nor R are doing in-zone direct updates.
+We added support for wildcard certs and since setting up a test harness was too much of a pain, we didn't bother adding support for them under non-acmenamezone conditions.
+If you're thinking "that sounds as if running without acmezonename is deprecated and support for that configuration may go away soon", you're probably onto something.

 Role Variables
 --------------